 To be meaningful, a cause must efficiently explain why an event occurred.
 To be relevant, a cause must be something that we can do something about.
 The Big Bang is neither a meaningful nor a relevant cause of what we choose to do.

 The most meaningful and relevant causes of our deliberate choices are found within us.
 Our choices are causally determined by our own interests and concerns, our own beliefs and values, our own genetic dispositions and life experiences – and all the other things that make us uniquely “us”.
-We, ourselves, are the final responsible cause of our deliberate choices.
+We, ourselves, are the final responsible cause of our deliberate actions.

 The SEP authors correctly state that free will is used to convey “a significant kind of control over one’s actions”.
 And that is consistent with free will as described above.
 Both coercion and undue influence impair our normal control over our choices.